 It’s the million dollar question if you have difficulty with your sexual stamina: what’s the easiest and best way to improve it?

 In the 4 years since starting this website, I’ve thought a lot about the different approaches to tackling premature ejaculation (PE).
 I’ve also read a lot of PE research and personally tried many products along the way.

 - Exercises and techniques to develop ejaculation control in the long-term.

 - Short-term and instant solutions like delay sprays, creams, pills and condoms etc.

 My personal opinion is that trying to fix a problem is better than constantly fighting the symptoms.

 To use an analogy – if you had bad headaches every day, you wouldn’t just take pain killers every day and forget about it; you’d try to work out what’s causing the headaches and stop them from happening.

 In a similar way, delay products can work well as a short-term solution.
 But they are unlikely to cure you, so you’ll always be dependent on them unless you learn to control your arousal levels.

 Why desensitizing isn’t a long-term solution

-For the sake of simplicity let’s imagine you have a relatively straight-forward case of premature ejaculation.
+For the sake of simplicity let’s imagine you have a relatively straightforward case of PE.
 You usually last just a minute or two and are pretty unhappy with your sex life.
 And it’s of course affecting your current relationship and confidence sexually.

 So do you try a delay spray which could have an immediate positive effect?
 Or do you take the time to properly tackle what could be a deeper problem than simply physical sensitivity?

 There isn’t necessarily an easy answer to that question, especially if you’re feeling frustrated and embarrassed.
 It’s understandable that you want a simple solution which allows you to have a normal sex life.
 That’s what options like delay sprays or pills offer you.

-- You’ll have to use one every time you have sex.
-It will never cure you.
+- You’ll have to use it every time you have sex – it’s not a cure.